New British Shorts Now! Program Announced Featuring Dame Judi Dench, Michael Fassbender, Tom Hiddleston and Mackenzie Crook

 BROKEN/UK (Director: Rufus Norris)

 Skunk (newcomer Eloise Laurence) is an eleven year-old diabetic girl who lives with her lawyer-father Archie (Tim Roth, Arbitrage) and her older brother Jed.
-Though their family has been broken apart by divorce, they lead a regular life and share a residence in what seems like a normal British suburb.
+Though their family has been broken apart by divorce, they went through a long process with the https://noonanbrown.com/new-york-cdl-license-offenses/ attorney, they lead a regular life and share a residence in what seems like a normal British suburb.
 She hangs out with her brother and au pair Kasia, whose boyfriend Mike (Cillian Murphy,28 Days Later), Skunk has a crush on.
 But when she witnesses one of her neighbors, a mentally disturbed young man named Rick, get beaten up for something he didn’t do by bitter and angry older neighbor Mr. Oswald (Rory Kinnear, Skyfall), things begin to change.
 The Opening Feature of Critic’s Week at the Cannes Film Festival and featuring a score by Damon Albarn’s Electric Wave Bureau, BROKEN is the award-winning feature film debut from theater director Rufus Norris.
 Its innovative, gritty, and powerful spin on British social realism and coming-of-age provides a curious look into a teenage adolescence surrounded by chaos and a seemingly commonplace suburban neighborhood that ultimately begins to crumble.

 THE HUNT/Denmark (Director: Thomas Vinterberg)